jstnliu/MineSweeper_Proj1/README.md

 ### Instructions

-Do your best to clear the board without clicking any "BOOM" spaces, or else it's Game Over!
+Do your best to clear the board without clicking any 'BOOM' spaces, or else it's Game Over!

 ## Next Steps